tuanlda78202/tuanlda.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D.
-Student at <a href='https://stat.utexas.edu/'>Department of Statistics and Data Sciences</a>, <a href='https://www.utexas.edu/'>University of Texas at Austin</a>
+subtitle: Computer Vision Researcher at <a href='https://viettelhightech.vn'>Viettel High Tech</a>

 profile:
   align: right